-The ISO document [ISO 8348 DAD 2] specifies, at the highest level, that an address may conform to any one of the several available standards, including CCITT's X.121, ISO DCC and LOCAL.
-At the next level, X.121 for example, may specify the country codes and perhaps a network identifier.
-The latter may be viewed as identifying the Initial Domain within which the remaining part of the NSAP address the unique.
-At lower levels, the assignment of addresses is domain specific, and may be specified in terms of location, machine etc. Thus, each NSAP address composed of at least three parts (see also Table 4.1).
+The ISO document [ISO 8348 DAD 2] specifies, at the highest level, that an address may conform to any one of the several available standards, including CCITT's X.121, SO DCC and LOCAL.
+At the next level, X.121 for example, may specify the country endes and perhaps a network identifier.
+The latter may be viewed as identifying the initial Domain within which the remaining part of the NSAP address the unique.
+At over levels, the assignment of addresses is domain specific, and may be specified in the specified in the several address composed of at least three parts (see also Table 8.1).

-- 1. The Address and Format Identifier (AFI) specifies the structure of the address.
-More specifically, the two AFI digits encode the particular standard that is used (X.121, ISO DCC, local, etc.) and the format (octets, digits, ISO 646 or National characters) of the domain specific part of the address. - 2.
-Initial Domain Identifier, or IDI, specifies the initial domain within which the NSAP address must be unique.
+- L The Address and Format Identifier (AFI) specifies the structure of the address.
+More specifically, the two AFI digits encode the particular standard that is used (X.121, ISO DCC, local, etc.) and the format (octets, digits, ISO 646 or National characters) of the domain specific part of the address. - Initial Domain Identifier, or IDI, specifies the initial domain within which the NSAP address must be unique.
 When X.121 is used, for example, the 14 digit IDI field specifies the country code (3 digits), the network number (1 digit) and the 10 digit DTE address.
 If a local addressing scheme is used, the IDI is absent.
-The 3 digit IDI in an ISO DCC specification is a country code. - 3.
-Assignment of the Domain Specific Part, or DSP, is a local matter, as long as they are unique.
-The DSP is sequence of either octets or digits. (see Table 4.1).
+The 3 digit IDI in an ISO DCC specification is a country code. - Assignment of the Domain Specific Part, or DSP, is a local matter, as long as they are unique.
+The DSP is sequence of either octets or digits. (see Table 8.1).